 The best livestock guardian dogs who excelled in their work were bred so they could pass down valuable traits to their future generations.
 Dogs who performed poorly, or even harmed livestock, on the other hand, were pulled out of the breeding pool.

-Livestock guardian dogs are raised among sheep from a young age so they have an opportunity to bond, or at least, get to know sheep better.
+Livestock guardian dogs are often raised among sheep from a young age (litters of pups are often raised in beds made with sheep wool) so they have an opportunity to develop positive associations and bond, or at least, get to know sheep better.

 1) Their Mere Presence